Orthorexia – The Disorder Rising in the Social Shadows

 Signs & Symptoms

-• Spending large amounts of time thinking about food, particularly around
+• Spending a lot of time thinking about food, especially around social events or situations you can’t control

-• Potential body image concerns with self-punishment behaviour over food choices.
+• Experiencing body image concerns and punishing yourself over food choices

 Where to Seek Help

-Step One: To identify a need for help is such a critical part in recovery;
+Step One: Recognising the need for help is a crucial first step in recovery.

 Take Home Message